Staff

 Andrea Gabbidon-Levene, Board President, is the director of the CUNY Start and Math Start programs at Hostos Community College.
 Andrea has more than a decade of experience in education and nonprofit management having worked at the Borough of Manhattan Community College, the American Institute for Social Justice, the Urban Assembly, and Girls Write Now in the past.
 Andrea started her career as a journalist and has been published in the Boston Globe, New Jersey Herald and CNN.com.
 Andrea has a B.S. in Print Journalism from Emerson College and a M.S. in Urban Policy and Management from the New School.
 A native of Long Island, Andrea is the daughter of Jamaican immigrants.
 She resides in Brooklyn.

-Kirthana Ramisetti earned her MFA in creative writing from Emerson College, and has had her work published in the New York Times, the Wall Street Journal, and more.
+Kirthana Ramisetti, Board Secretary, earned her MFA in creative writing from Emerson College, and has had her work published in the New York Times, the Wall Street Journal, and more.
 She is the author of two novels, “Dava Shastri’s Last Day,” a Good Morning America Book Club Pick, and “Advika and the Hollywood Wives.”

 Co-Founder